Resquid/ship_dodge_RL/README.md

 Self learning game - ship learns how to dodge obstacles in real time
 ###
-Still need adjustment for better performacne
+Still needs adjustment for better performacne